kaifmirza21/RealEstateWebsite/README.md

 # RealEstateWebsite

-Hello, this is an Real Estate Website design with responsiveness.
+Hello, this is an Real Estate Website design with responsive nature.
-It was my first CSS design project.
+It is my first CSS design project.